 – Mother of 16-year-old Muamen who received hearing aid

-SAMS Innovative Transplant Program in Jordan continues to have a lasting impact on our patients who needed post-kidney transplant medications, laboratory assessment of their kidney function, and quarterly evaluation of their general status during medical missions.
+SAMS Innovative Transplant Program in Jordan continues to have a lasting impact on our patients who needed post-kidney transplant medications, laboratory assessments of their kidney function, and quarterly evaluations of their general status during medical missions.
 Additionally, SAMS provides ongoing treatment to patients suffereing from diabetic retinopathy. retinal detachment and hemorrhage.

 Medical Education Residency Project

 Through its medical residency program in Jordan, SAMS continues to support displaced Syrian medical graduates doing their residency training in Jordan.
 In 2019, SAMS supported five residents enrolled at the Islamic Hospital, and one resident enrolled at the Jordan Hospital, in the specializations of emergency medicine, internal medicine, ophthalmology, and pediatrics.

 “Receiving the SAMS scholarship was one of the best things that has ever happened to me because it came at a very difficult time for me as a recent graduate.
 It was the only paid opportunity for Syrian doctors.”

 – Dr. Anas Zeitoun, Recipient of SAMS Residency Scholarship